SimZhou/Master-fyp/README.md

 ### 1.3 Calculated Technical Indicators & Macro-environment Factors
 ###### (might not have sufficient time to do this but important for research purpose)
-In finance there is two ways Since news should not be the only factor influencing stock change,
+Since news should not be the only factor influencing stock change, we should as well include other factors in our model.
+In stock market there are two ways to make predictions on market change, namely technical analysis and fundamental analysis (Vargas, 2017).
+While fundamental analysis mainly focuses on news coverage and basic operation status of the company, technical analysis focuses on the past trend of the market change.

 ## 2. Mothods
 ### 2.1 Word Tokenization
-The word tokenization is going to be implemented using 'Jieba' (see: https://pypi.org/project/jieba/), a python library  HMM.
+The word tokenization is going to be implemented using 'Jieba' (see: https://pypi.org/project/jieba/), a tool which segments chinese words from sentences by HMM model.
+The tokenization allows user-defined dictionaries so that I can add those financial terms which may not be correctly tokenized by the model.

 ### 2.2 Word/Token Embedding
+Firstly introduced by Mikolov (2013), word2vec is a word-embedding method which transforms text words into digit vector spaces.
+Word2vec shows many advantages in re
 #### - LSTM on sentance level+mean-pooling on articles / LSTM on article level (to be chosed)
 ####
 ### 2.2 Trainning Models